TWO brothers have been jailed for the rape and sexual assault of a younger brother in the family home in Cork over 30 years ago.

 A local garda told Sean Gillane SC, prosecuting that the victim made a statement of complaint to gardaí in early 2018.
 He told gardaí that his then 14-year-old brother began abusing him on a weekly basis when he was seven years old and sharing a bed in the family home.

-He said the abuse started when his brother asked him to scratch his back before instructing him to scratch lower until he was eventually scratching his brother's backside.
+He said the abuse started when his brother asked him to scratch his back before instructing him to scratch lower until he was eventually scratching his brothers backside.
+He told the boy to keep going before he told him to touch his penis.

 The victim told gardaí that the abuse continued on a weekly basis in the same manner but escalated dramatically until he was raped by his brother.
 The abuse continued in this way and always occurred on a week night.